 In the 1980s, economists argued that high tax rates dissuaded people from working hard.
 The tax changes in the 1980s, then, were meant to encourage economic growth.
 Tax rates have fluctuated since then, but the simplified tax bracket system has changed very little.

-If you'd like to know more about tax brackets and related topics, you can follow the links on the next page.
+If you'd like to know more about tax brackets and related topics, you can follow the links below.

 More Great Links

 - Associated Press.
 "Huckabee drops out of presidential race."
 MSNBC.
 3/4/08. http://www.msnbc.msn.com/id/23473706/ (Accessed 4/27/08)

 - Bonsor, Kevin.
 "How Income Taxes Work."
 HowStuffWorks.com. https://money.howstuffworks.com/income-tax2.htm (Accessed 4/27/08)

 - Lewis, Roy.
 "What's My Tax Bracket?"
 The Motley Fool.
 1/9/08. http://www.fool.com/personal-finance/taxes/2008/01/09/whats-my-tax-